“Adopt the pace of nature: her secret is patience.”

 Volatility is not a detour from investing—it’s part of the journey.
 Geopolitical events and inflation scares can create short-term dislocation, but markets have historically adjusted over time.
 The objective is less about predicting what happens next and more about staying diversified and aligned to a long-term plan through changing conditions.
 The objective is to keep risk aligned with goals, so short-term volatility does not force long-term decisions.
 As always, we encourage you to reach out to your Choreo advisor with additional questions.

 The performance numbers displayed herein may have been adversely or favorably impacted by events and economic conditions that will not prevail in the future.
-Past performance does not indicate future results and investors may experience a loss.
+Past performance does not indicate future performance.
 The indices discussed are unmanaged and do not incur management fees, transaction costs or other expenses associated with investable products.
 It is not possible to directly invest in an index.